EarlTheCurl/homeassistant/INSTALLATION.md

 Next up is where the magic happens.

-Download [docker-compose.yaml](https://gist.github.com/EarlTheCurl/6ccba652616ec9cac3c2538b838ab06e) and copy it into `/opt/`
+Download my [docker-compose.yaml](https://gist.github.com/EarlTheCurl/6ccba652616ec9cac3c2538b838ab06e) and copy it into `/opt/`

-Make adjustments where needed.
-Most of it should be self explanatory, or do an online search.
-Notice that Im still using version 2.1, when 3.x is out.
-Had som problems with dependencies on v3, but feel free to tell me why I should switch.
-Right now everything is working as intended.
+Just recently updated from v2.1 to v3.7 of Docker Compose.
+Container may still be dependent on each other, but you're not able to set conditions.
+Should not matter.
+I think.

 ```
 $ cd /opt
 $ docker-compose pull